 Trinkle-Mulcahy et al (2003) Time-lapse imaging reveals dynamic relocalization of PP1gamma throughout the mammalian cell cycle.
 Mol Biol Cell 14 107 PMID: 12529430

 Do you know of a great paper that uses Monastrol from Tocris?
-If so please let us know.
+Please let us know.